Beauty Product Description Prompts for Skincare & Makeup

 12. Cross-cultural claim adapter

-Adapt this beauty description for three markets: US (FTC tone), EU/UK (avoid implied medical), China (NMPA — no "anti-aging", "whitening" only in approved categories).
+Adapt this beauty description for three markets: US (FTC tone, no therapeutic claims), EU/UK (no implied medical benefit; every claim must be evidenced under the six common criteria), China (NMPA — drop "anti-aging" and "whitening" unless the SKU is registered for that efficacy).
 Mark each adaptation with the change made and why.

 13. Sensitive-skin reassurance